jsinger67/parol/book/src/SemanticActions.md

 ## Semantic actions in Auto-generation mode

->Note that this mode is the default mode in versions greater 1.
-Actually, it is the only generation mode in `parol` then and has no specific name.
-If you encounter the terms `auto-generation mode` or `auto-gen mode` in versions greater 1 you can think of them as the normal way `parol` works.
+This is the default and only mode in Parol version 4 and later.
+All semantic actions are generated for non-terminals of your input grammar, and are typed accordingly.

 The auto-gen mode abstracts away the [expanded version](AstGeneration.html#the-expanded-grammar) of your grammar.
-As in [vanilla mode](SemanticActions.html#semantic-actions-in-vanilla-mode) the `parol` parser generator creates a trait with functions that represent semantic actions.
-But here the semantic actions are typed and they are generated for the *non-terminals of your input grammar* instead of for *productions of the [expanded grammar](AstGeneration.html#the-expanded-grammar)*.
+The `parol` parser generator creates a trait with functions that represent semantic actions.
+Here, the semantic actions are typed and they are generated for the *non-terminals of your input grammar* instead of for *productions of the [expanded grammar](AstGeneration.html#the-expanded-grammar)*.